Criminology and Criminal Justice, Bachelor of Science

 Department of Criminology and Criminal Justice

-This bachelors degree in Criminology and Criminal Justice will provide students with the opportunity to engage in diverse coursework to increase knowledge and analytical skills appropriate for a variety of career paths.
+This degree provides students with the opportunity to engage in diverse coursework to increase knowledge and analytical skills appropriate for a variety of career paths.
 These career paths include work in an area of the public justice system, such as police, courts, corrections, regulatory agencies, and environmental protection, or in community-based programs related to crime prevention, rehabilitation, and victim assistance, as well as pursuit of further education in graduate or law school.

 In addition to a minor in Criminology and Criminal Justice the Department offers a minor in Law, Rights and Justice for those interested in pre-law.